Hundreds of priests sexually abused more than a thousand children, Pennsylvania attorney general says

 Several hundred Roman Catholic priests in Pennsylvania were accused of sexually abusing more than a thousand children, a grand jury report on Tuesday said, in an alleged “cover-up” described as “sophisticated” by the state’s attorney general.

-Over the course of a two year investigation, launched by Pennsylvania Attorney General Josh Shapiro’s office, a grand jury heard several witness statements and poured over documents from six dioceses in the state.
+Over the course of a two year investigation, launched by Pennsylvania Attorney General Josh Shapiro’s office, a grand jury heard several witness statements and pored over documents from six dioceses in the state.

 AUSTRALIA ARCHBISHOP GETS HOUSE DETENTION FOR ABUSE COVER-UP

-Those dioceses included Allentown, Erie, Greensburg, Harrisburg, Pittsburg and Scranton.
-Upwards of 300 clergy members stand accused of the decades-long abuse, the report said.
+Those dioceses included Allentown, Erie, Greensburg, Harrisburg, Pittsburgh and Scranton.
+Upwards of 300 "predator priests" stand accused of the decades-long abuse, the report said.

 “The cover-up was sophisticated.
 And all the while, shockingly, church leadership kept records of the abuse and the cover-up,” Shapiro said at a news conference.
 “These documents, from the dioceses' own 'Secret Archives,' formed the backbone of this investigation.”